Cyber security for business

 - secure configuration

-- access control and administrative privilege management
+- user access control

 - malware protection

-- patch management
+- security update management

-Cyber Essentials cost
+Cyber Essentials Plus

 Benefits of Cyber Essentials certification

-- help differentiate you from your competitors
+- differentiate you from your competitors

 - raise your profile with insurers, investors and auditors

-- handling of personal and sensitive information
+- handling personal and sensitive information

 - provision of certain technical products and services